Storyfall

 Per-Track Volume

-Each track has its own volume setting that writers can adjust.
-Use this to balance levels between different uploads and prevent jarring volume jumps when transitioning between scenes.
+Each track has its own volume and fade settings that writers can adjust.
+Use them to balance levels between different uploads and prevent jarring transitions between scenes.

 Next Steps